The Advantages of Hydrogen Fuel (And Its Limitations)

 What Is Hydrogen Fuel?

-As the universe's lightest and most abundant element, hydrogen carries significant latent potential as a long-term, environmentally friendly fuel source.
-While it might seem like a more recent development, there is a long history of the benefits of hydrogen-powered technology.
-And today, it’s made all the more attractive because it can now be produced using clean energy methods to split water molecules.
+As the universe's lightest and most abundant element, hydrogen carries significant advantages as a long-term source of environmentally friendly energy.
+While it might seem like a recent development, there’s a long history of research on hydrogen as a fuel source.
+Today, it’s become all the more attractive as production methods using other clean energies reach the mainstream.

-When used in fuel cells, hydrogen fuel reacts with oxygen to create electricity, with heat and water as its only emissions byproducts.
-As such, it’s considered to be a clean fuel source.
+When used in fuel cells, hydrogen reacts with oxygen to create electricity.
+Heat and water vapor are the only emissions.
+As such, it’s considered to be among the cleanest fuel sources.

 Benefits of Hydrogen Fuel in Heavy-Duty Mobility

-Hydrogen fuel presents a promising solution to this dilemma, as it can generate the power necessary to move multi-ton vehicles without emitting harmful greenhouse gasses (GHGs).
+Hydrogen fuel presents promising solutions to this dilemma, as it can generate the power necessary to move multi-ton vehicles without emitting harmful greenhouse gasses (GHGs).

 Energy Efficiency

-- Reduced Weight: Hydrogen fuel cells are generally lighter than batteries used in electric vehicles, contributing to overall weight reduction in heavy-duty applications.
+- Reduced Weight: Hydrogen fuel cells are significantly lighter and smaller than batteries used in electric vehicles, contributing to overall weight reduction in heavy-duty applications.
+This feature still holds true in fuel cells that use electric batteries for surplus storage, as the size is marginal compared to an BEV system.

-- Thermal Efficiency: Hydrogen fuel cells convert a higher percentage of the chemical energy in hydrogen into usable electricity compared to internal combustion engines.
+- Thermal Efficiency: Hydrogen fuel cells convert a higher percentage of the chemical energy in hydrogen into usable power compared to internal combustion engines.
+Notably, this is one area where BEVs are still higher-performing than FCEVs, but the gap is closing quickly.

 Renewable Energy Source